DASFAA25/Toward-Scientific-Integrity/README.md

 ## Overview

-The project aims to explore the implicit dependencies in scientific citations and classify them into two categories: Concerning Citations (CCs) and Non-Concerning Citations (NCCs).
+The project aims to explore the concerning citations and implicit dependencies in scientific literature.
 The analysis involves text embedding, cosine similarity computations, and classification using both conventional machine learning models and SciBERT.

 ## Dataset